-- 1. To develop a relationship between parent and teacher, child and teacher. - 2.
-To show an enthusiastic and supportive attitude toward school and education, that encourages high academic goals - 3.
-To build a good working relationship between themselves and their child, and their child and school staff; - 4.
+To develop a relationship between parent and teacher, child and teacher.

+- 1. To show an enthusiastic and supportive attitude toward school and education, that encourages high academic goals - 2.
+To build a good working relationship between themselves and their child, and their child and school staff; - 3.
+To teach their child self-respect, respect for the law, respect for others and for public property; - 4.
 To insist on prompt and regular attendance; - 5.
 To listen to the views and observations of all parties concerned; - 6.
-To recognize that all school personnel merit the same consideration and respect that parents expect from their child: - 7.
+To recognize that all school personnel merit the same consideration and respect that parents expect from their child; - 7.
 To encourage their child to take pride in his/her appearance; - 8.
 To insist that their child promptly bring home all communications from school; - 9.
 To cooperate with school staff in jointly resolving any school related problem; - 10.
 To inform school officials of changes in the home situation that may affect student conduct or performance; - 11.
 To inform and update school officials on medical, legal and other matters that relate to the student in the school setting; - 12.
 To set realistic standards of behavior for their child and resolve to remain firm and consistent; - 13.
 To help their child learn to deal effectively with negative peer pressure; - 14.
 To provide a place conducive for study and completion of homework assignments; - 15.
 To demonstrate desirable standards of behavior through personal example; - 16.
 To foster a feeling of pride in their child for their school; - 17.
 To provide support and positive reinforcement to their child.

-THE ROLE OF TEACHERS
+C. THE ROLE OF TEACHERS

-Every teacher knows that s/he works everyday with this nation's most precious resource - the future generation.
+Every teacher knows that s/he works every day with this nation's most precious resource - the future generation.
 In view of responsibility, the teacher must: